timescale/docs.timescale.com-content/api.md

 >:WARNING: Supporting more than **one** additional dimension is currently experimental.
-For any production environments, users are recommended to use at most one "space" dimension (in addition to the required time dimension specified in `create_hypertable`).
+For any production environments, users are recommended to use at most one "space" dimension.

 #### Sample Usage [](add_dimension-examples)